UPPMAX/uppmax_intro_day_1/docs/sessions/modules.md

     Prior questions:

-    - What would happen if all users would be allowed to install software on Rackham?
+    - What would happen if all users would be allowed to install software on Pelle?
     - Describe a situation when two users that have admin rights on the same account of the same computer cannot both be happy
     - How can one run different versions of the same software